mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var property = PrimaryMapper.Get<Customer>();
 ```

+{: .important }
-> We highly recommend to use the [PrimaryCache](/cacher/primarycache) class when retrieving the primary property.
+> We recommend to use the [PrimaryCache](/cacher/primarycache) class when retrieving the primary property.
 This is to maximize the reusability and performance.

 ```csharp
 var mappedName = PrimaryCache.Get<Customer>();